larsrohwedder/larsrohwedder.github.io/teaching/dm898-25/plan.md

 The first [exercise sheet](exer1.pdf) was given out.
 Please prepare solutions until Wednesday next week.
 " %}

+{% include collapse.html collapse="Week 36" content="
+In the lecture on September 10st, we discussed solutions to the first exercise set.
+For the dynamic programming exercise, see also [Dynamic Program for Vertex Coloring](solution-coloring-dp.pdf).

+In the lecture on September 11rd, we recalled basics from complexity theory by discussing the complexity questions from the first exercise sheet.

+The second [exercise sheet](exer2.pdf) was given out.
+Please prepare solutions until Wednesday next week.
+" %}

 # Project

 TBC: Information on the semester project